TobiasPSP/Esp8266/Power/Buck_and_Boost/Boost/SX1308/readme.md

 The claims for this chip often do not match reality:

-* The maximum output current will not reach 2A.
-Instead, the output voltage starts to collapse, and the efficiency decreases with increasing current (input current increases disporportionally).
+* The maximum output current *will not reach 2A*.
+Instead, the meximum output current significantly depends on the input and output voltages you need and will never dependably exceed 1.2A.
+For relatively small input voltages of i.e. 3V and relatively large output voltages of 12V (low input voltage and large voltage delta), maximum current can be less than 500mA.
-* A more realistic maximum current would probably be around 0.5-1.2A depending on input and output voltages.
+* When the maximum current is reached, output voltage will start to drop, and conversion efficiency will drop as well.
-* Typically, low input voltages will provide the least maximum output current (as expected)
+* This all is most likely happening due to an internal current capture at **input** current.
-* The higher the delta between input and output voltage, the earlier will you see a voltage drop
+* the output voltage starts to collapse, and the efficiency decreases with increasing current (input current increases disporportionally).
-* The output voltage is not very stable and drops finally when current is too high
+* Even within current specs, output voltage is not very stable and may vary by some hundred mV.
 * Input voltage needs to be 3V at minimum